© 2014 Grace Baptist Mission CIO -

 Reflecting on this during sabbatical leave, Ian produced a paper which has now been published by GBM as The Gospel in African Soil.
 Whenever we take the Christian faith into a new context, we need to understand the cultural and religious influences on the hearts and minds of those we reach.
 Europe and Africa have been brought closer by the ease of international travel and yet in many ways remain worlds apart.
 The Gospel in African Soil gives an overview of African Traditional Religion and seeks to understand the various ways in which Christian mission has interacted with this belief system over the past two centuries.
 It evaluates some contemporary Christian movements, particularly the Prosperity Gospel, and how they may be influenced by traditional African culture.
 It also reflects on some potential ways to better communicate the gospel into this context.
 Ian also poses us in the West with the challenge of depending on God in every aspect of everyday life.

 Price £2.50 including postage and packing.
-Available from Mission Centre.
+Currently unavailable.
+2nd Edition available in 2018

 As well as doing an extensive Bible survey book by book, and teaching Christian doctrine.